 The underdevelopment of the mortgage market is partly attributed to the length and cost of the loan recovery process, which makes Italian banks cautious.
 From the time a borrower defaults, legal proceedings usually take from five to seven years.
 Italian house buyers are also reluctant to use mortgage facilities, despite tax benefits, according to the Royal Institution of Chartered Surveyors (RICS).

-The demand for housing loans was expected to rise in 2015, due to changes in taxation on home sales introduced by the government in the previous year, coupled with the new lending scheme sponsored by the Italian Banking Association and Cassa Depositi e Prestiti, which allocates €2 billion to new originations for house purchases or rebuilding.
+The rise of demand for housing loans in 2015, was attributed to the changes in taxation on home sales introduced by the government in the previous year, coupled with the new lending scheme sponsored by the Italian Banking Association and Cassa Depositi e Prestiti, which allocated €2 billion to new originations for house purchases or rebuilding.

 Private renting is unattractive for Italian landlords, with very poor returns on rental properties, caused by rent controls and other restrictions.

-In Rome's historical centre, rental yields on apartments range from 3% to 4.02%, with small apartments earning higher returns than larger ones, according to the Global Property Guide research conducted in June 2015.
+This was reflected on the poor gross rental yields in Rome and Milan.
+In Rome's historical centre, gross rental yields on apartments are ranging from 3.36% to 3.78%, with smaller apartments earning higher returns than its larger counterparts, based on the Global Property Guide research in June 2016.